-The Group assesses whether it was acting as a principal or an agent when goods or services were transferred to a customer based on the Group's control over the goods or services before they are transferred to a customer.
+The Group assesses whether it was acting as a principal or an agent when goods or services were transferred to a customer based on the Group's control over the goods or services such as right to direct to use the goods before they are transferred to a customer.
 The Group will recognise revenue for the gross amount of customer consideration when it is a principal, and will recognise revenue for a net amount after the supplier was compensated for its goods or services when it is an agent.